Searches for Long-Lived Particles at the Future FCC-ee: Theoretical Landscape

 \paragraph{Dark matter:} HNLs with sufficiently small masses and mixing angles could be viable DM candidates \cite{Dodelson:1993je}.
-The existing constraints on their properties (in particular the requirements that their lifetime exceeds the age of the universe and constraints from indirect searches) restrict the allowed range of masses and mixings to values that are inaccessible to direct searches at colliders, cf.~\cite{Drewes:2016upu,Boyarsky:2018tvu} for reviews.
+Constraints on the HNL lifetime and from indirect searches restrict the range of masses and mixings to values that are inaccessible to direct searches at colliders, cf.~\cite{Drewes:2016upu,Boyarsky:2018tvu} for reviews.
 However, FCC-ee can indirectly probe sterile neutrino SM scenarios by searching for signatures of other particles that were involved in the DM production.

-HNLs can be produced resonantly through their mixing-suppressed weak interactions if the lepton asymmetry at temperatures around the QCD crossover greatly exceeded the BAU~\cite{Shi:1998km,Laine:2008pg,Ghiglieri:2015jua,Venumadhav:2015pla}.
-In the $\nu$MSM this large lepton asymmetry can be generated by heavier HNLs that are also responsible for the BAU and neutrino masses~\cite{Shaposhnikov:2008pf}.
-First parameter space studies~\cite{Canetti:2012vf,Canetti:2012kh,Ghiglieri:2020ulj} suggest that this is possible only for comparably small mixing angles, possibly making FCC-ee or a similar machine the only facility at which these HNLs could be discovered.
-Further parameter space studies are required to clarify FCC-ee's discovery potential.
+HNLs can be resonantly produced in the early universe through their mixing-suppressed weak interactions if the lepton asymmetry at temperatures around the quantum chromodynamics (QCD) crossover greatly exceeded the BAU~\cite{Shi:1998km,Laine:2008pg,Ghiglieri:2015jua,Venumadhav:2015pla}.
+In the $\nu$MSM, this large lepton asymmetry can be generated by heavier HNLs that are also responsible for the BAU and neutrino masses~\cite{Shaposhnikov:2008pf}.
+The first parameter space studies~\cite{Canetti:2012vf,Canetti:2012kh,Ghiglieri:2020ulj} suggest that this is possible only for comparably small mixing angles, possibly making FCC-ee or a similar machine the only facility at which these HNLs could be discovered.
 If the HNLs have additional gauge interactions (cf.~e.g.~\cite{Kusenko:2010ik,Li:2010rb,Escudero:2016tzx,Bezrukov:2009th,Bezrukov:2012as,Nemevsek:2012cd}), the extended gauge sector can be probed directly or indirectly at FCC-ee.
 If the DM is produced via the decay of a singlet~\cite{Shaposhnikov:2006xi,Petraki:2007gq,Boyanovsky:2008nc} or charged~\cite{Frigerio:2014ifa,Drewes:2015eoa} scalar during freeze-out or freeze-in~\cite{Merle:2013wta,Konig:2016dzg}, precision studies of the SM Higgs and of the portal can shed light on the mechanism.
 Most of these possibilities have not been studied in detail to date.

 \FloatBarrier